threefoldfoundation/info_cloud/src/planetfs/threefold_filesystem.md

 # ThreeFold Planetary Filesystem

+Part of the VDC is a set of Storage Nodes, which can be used as storage infrastructure for your Planetary Filesystem.

 ## Mount Any Storage Anywhere

-The Planetary Filesystem is a mechanism to mount any file system anywhere on the grid.
+The Planetary Filesystem is a mechanism to mount any file system (in any format) on the grid.
 It is currently available as a Docker file, and is meant to be integrated into the workload you run in the Kubernetes cluster.
 The Planetary Filesystem relies relies on 3 primitives of the ThreeFold technology :